input-output-hk/partner-chains-smart-contracts/DEVELOPMENT.md

 ## 1. Notice
 This repository is not maintained.
 It is provided for your education and experimentation.
 The instructions below will help you set up a development environment to conduct your investigation.

+The term 'FUEL' is used widely in this repository.
+It refers to a test token used as an example of a sidechain token.
+It has no real-world value.

 ## 2. Development